performancehall/performancehall.github.io/_posts/video/2016-8-28-projection-cheat-sheet.md

 Then, if none of that works:

 * Check Your SDI Patching.
-* Check to make sure the Decimator is on (the screen will be lit).
+* Check to make sure the Decimator is on (the screen will be lit) and configured properly.
+Refer to the Decimator Operator Manual if needed.
 * Check the BNC Patching in the Patchbay
-* Check to make sure AV38 at FOH is actually connected to something, it should be SDI input #3 on the back of the AJA in the rack.
+* Check to make sure V37 at FOH is connected to Input 1 on the Roland Video Switcher.

 ***